Language learning extension comparison

 Verbs flow into conjugation drills

-Verbs you save from the extension can be practiced in the conjugation app across Spanish, French, Portuguese, Italian, English, Hebrew, and Arabic.
+Verbs you save from the extension can be practiced in the conjugation app across Spanish, French, English, Portuguese, Italian, Hebrew, and Arabic.

 Synced across devices